empowerfinance/TiltPromptLibraryPlugins/README.md

 MIT — see [LICENSE](Rider/LICENSE) and [LICENSE](VSCode/LICENSE).

-— Built with ❤️ using evolutionary development by Paul Gradie + Augment
+— Built with ❤️ using evolutionary development with Augment